anttesoriero/Language-Learning-Python/SEMESTERHW.md

 ### A note on I/O format

 The exact format of the input and output will be slightly different for the three different languages, to make the input and output as easy as possible in each different language.
-The three input/output specifications for the three different languages are given below.

 ### An assumption about the input